eshork/terraform-provider-bigip/README.md

 ### Provisioner Configuration

-You currently need to use a provider config within your *.tf files. _Adding support to also accept environment variables would be a nice-to-have._
+You currently need to use a provider config within your *.tf files. _Adding support to also accept environment variables is a nice-to-have for us, but if you tackle it before we do, much kudos to you!_

     provider "bigip" {
         username = "your_RestAPI_username"
         password = "your_RestAPI_password"
-        management_ip = "your_F5_IP_or_hostname"
+        management_ip = "your_F5_IP_or_FQDN-hostname"
     }

 ### Create a Node